-When you walk through your front door, does your home smell bad?
+When you walk through your front door, does your home have a bad smell?
 It’s an uncomfortable situation, especially if you can’t identify the source.
 We as humans are uniquely sensitive to smells.
 Research indicates that humans can identify more than one trillion smells, including many that other mammals cannot.
-With such a sensitive instrument planted in the middle of your face, you’re bound to detect some odors no matter where you go.
+With such a sensitive instrument planted in the middle of your face, you’re bound to detect some unpleasant odors no matter where you go.

 Ready to kill unpleasant odors in your home?
 Air Oasis is here to help.
-Visit us online to find the best air purifiers for odors, bacteria, viruses, VOCs, allergens and more.
+Visit us online to find the best air filter and air purifier for odors, bacteria, viruses, VOCs (volatile organic compounds), allergens and more.

 What Causes Bad Smells in My Home?

 Sometimes it’s easy to identify the source of a bad smell.
 For example, a quick inspection may reveal that your cat’s litter box is overflowing, or your teenager left a half-eaten pizza on their bedroom floor.
 Other times, identifying the root cause of a particular odor isn’t so easy.
-Musty, chemical and rotting odors are some of the most common.
+Musty, chemical and rotting odors are some of the most common, not to mention that notorious wet dog smell.

 Musty Odors